dimfeld/website/posts/starting_with_solana_part04.md

 address is not a real public key, it’s guaranteed that the program from which the PDA came is the only thing that can generate a signed transaction from it.

+Programs generate signed transactions for a PDA by attaching the seeds and bump value to an invocation that uses it.
+The Solana runtime can then use this information to verify that the PDA actually belongs to the program.

 ## Returning Errors

 The program may need to return some custom errors when things go wrong.
 Anchor has an `#[error]` macro